 They may:

-- Resist change and organizational improvements
+- Resist change andorganisationall improvements

 - Spread dissatisfaction among colleagues

-- Show minimal commitment to organizational objectives
+- Show minimal commitment to organisational objectives

-What Are the Drivers of Employee Engagement?
+What Are the Factors Behind Employee Engagement?

 What Causes an Employee Engagement Strategy to Fail?